nixiesearch/nixietune/README.md

 The document schema can be described as:

 * `query`: required, string.
 An anchor search query for the whole group of documents.
-* `pos`: required, list[obj].
+* `pos`: required, list[string].
 A one or more positive documents for the query above.
-* `pos.doc`: required, string.
-A document text.
-* `pos.score`: optional, float.
-On optional relevancy score for the document.
-If not present, all positive documents have an implicit score of `1.0`.
-* `neg`: optional, list[obj].
+* `neg`: optional, list[string].
 A zero or more negative documents for the query.
-* `neg.doc`: required, string.
-A document text.
-* `neg.score`: optional, float.
-On optional relevancy score for the document.
-If not present, all negative documents have an implicit score of `0.0`.

 ### Run the training